lucprincen/website/content/post/2017-06-19-wordcamp-europe.md

 ## Up next

 In 2018 we'll be having a ball in Belgrade!
 Servia's capital was chosen as the official next host-city.
-I can't wait for next year, because I've never been there and really love eastern europe and it's cities, people and cultures.
+I can't wait for next year, because I've never been there and really love eastern europe, it's cities, it's people and it's cultures.
 And [also because of this](https://twitter.com/Mamaduka/status/876708216146726913).

 Until next year! ;-)